Nothing is so painful to the human mind as a great and sudden change.”

 I think this is partially due to the fact that we are happy to undertake change that we consider positive.
-We have enthusiasm for making changes that we like or approve of.
+We have an enthusiasm for making changes that we like or approve of.

 On the flip side, changes that we dislike are met with apathy and fear.
 Circumstances viewed as negative cause us to become rigid and unyielding.

 Instead of becoming flexible and bending gracefully in the breeze like a stately tree, humans behave more like heavy boulders that can’t be budged without special equipment.

 Staying the same is stagnation and a recipe for old age.

 By the time retirement arrives, we’ve ridden the roller coaster of life with its many ups and downs.
 And we’ve encountered many changes along the way.

 Nevertheless, we occasionally find ourselves butting heads with our spouse over retirement issues that will mean change.
 Under the guise of security and stability, we resist changes that would enrich our lives.

 Embracing change, especially change that we perceive as difficult isn’t necessarily easy.